DavidBakerEffendi/securibench-micro.js/README.md

 | session        | 3     |
 | strong_updates | 5     |

-_Disclaimer_: This repository attempts to recreate the original in JavaScript exactly, however, some typos and incorrect vulnerability counts are fixed and verifiable by running the app.
+_Disclaimer_: This repository attempts to recreate the original in JavaScript in the most idiomatic way possible, however, some tests do not have comparable versions, e.g., `collections`.
+Other tests may simplify to effectively the same as others, thus these duplicates are also omitted.
+Some typos and incorrect vulnerability counts are fixed and verifiable by running the app.
 Notable changes:

 - Aliasing 3 is marked as non-vulnerable
 - Basic 24 was missing its "BAD" comment
-- Collections 8 is marked as non-vulnerable
-- Collections 13 lines 52/54 tags are swapped in the Java version
 - Datastructures1 is marked as vulnerable